d-Nic/Gamedev.js-Survey/questions-2024.md

 - Crypto / NFTs
 - None
 - _Other [text input]_

+## 28.1 What is your primary source of income?
+_[radio]_

+- Salary
+- Licensing fees (fixed / subscription / revenue share)
+- Advertisements
+- In-App Purchases
+- Direct sales (paid games)
+- Client work
+- Donations
+- Web Monetization
+- Crypto / NFTs
+- None
+- _Other

+## 28.2 What percentage of your gamedev income does your primary source make up?

+[text_input]_ (0-100%)

 ## 29. How much money are you earning from game development (yearly estimate)?
 _[radio]_